 Shane is a past participant on both the Permaculture Foundation and the Healthy Eating courses.
 Born and resident in The Scottish Borders, Shane brings local knowledge and experience to the Board of Trustees.

-An experienced non-executive director, Karen has held positions with Co-operative Development Scotland and Glasgow Women’s Aid and is currently a member of the BBC Trust Audience Council for Scotland, Chair of Glasgow Women’s Library and Media and Communications Director of Scottish Women’s Football.
+An experienced non-executive director, Karen has held positions with BBC Trust, Audience Council for Scotland, Co-operative Development Scotland, Glasgow Women’s Aid and Scottish Women’s Football.
+Karen is currently Chair of Glasgow Women’s Library and trustee at BAVS (Berwickshire Action for Voluntary Service).

 Karen completed her Permaculture Design Certificate in 2013 and is supporting Abundant Borders on a voluntary basis as Chief Officer.